AdamTest24/BP1_Assignment_Template/ReadMe.md

 The assignment for this lesson is in the form of a Jupyter Notebook (.ipynb), which can be found in the [Assignments folder](./Assignments) in this GitHub Repository.

-Details of how to submit an assignment are given in the [L2D Handbook.](https://learntodiscover.github.io/L2D-Handbook/section7.html)
+Details of how to submit an assignment are given in the [L2D Handbook.](https://learntodiscover.github.io/L2D-Handbook/section7.html), and are also provided in this [step-by-step tutorial video](https://youtu.be/Hspc10_A9ys), that you can refer back to.

 ## :satellite: Induction, Lecture and Drop-In Session: